-Pronouncement Nature of change IASB effective date IFRS 15 Revenue from Contracts with Customers 1 Replaces IAS 18 Revenue and IAS 11 Construction Contracts.
+Pronouncement Nature of change IASB effective date IFRS 15 Revenue from Contracts with Customers Replaces IAS 18 Revenue and IAS 11 Construction Contracts.
 IFRS 15 establishes principles for reporting useful information about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognised at an amount that reflects the consideration to which the entity expects to be entitled in exchange for goods and services.
-Financial instruments, leases and insurance contracts are out of scope and so this standard is not expected to have a significant impact on the Company.
-Annual periods beginning on or after 1 January 2018
+Financial instruments, leases and insurance contracts are out of scope and so this standard does not have a significant impact on the LLP.
+Annual periods beginning on or after 1 January 2018 IFRS 16 Leases IFRS 16 requires lessees to recognise a right of use asset and a liability for future payments arising from a lease contract.
+Lessees will recognise a finance charge on the liability and a depreciation charge on the asset which could affect the timing of the recognition of expenses on leased assets.
+This standard does not have a significant impact on the LLP.
+Annual periods beginning on or after 1 January 2019